Orange-OpenSource/conllueditor/README.md

 ![Edit screen (flat graph)](doc/editdeprel.png)

-For languages which are written from the right to the left like Arabic or Hebrew, activate the `display right to left`-checkbutton
+For languages which are written from the right to the left like Arabic or Hebrew, activate the `display right to left`-check button

 ![Edit screen (Arabic)](doc/tree_R2L.png)